=

 Whichever form of equation is used to calculate R (either direct from bridge voltages or going first via VSWR), the logical dependence is the same; $V_z$ and $V_a$ give us the magnitude of the impedance, and $V_r$ and $V_f$ give us the magnitude of the reflection coefficient.
 Anyone who knows about Smith Charts will know that a circle placed around the chart centre represents a locus of constant magnitude of the reflection coefficient.
 Less commonly seen is the other piece of information we need; the locus of constant magnitude of impedance.
 It is where these two loci intersect that we find our solution(s) for complex $Z_l$.

 The familiar lines on the Smith Chart show the intersecting loci of constant real part and constant imaginary part of the complex impedance, but they don’t immediately convey the magnitude of that impedance.
-The diagram below shows the two magnitude loci and their intersections, within a circle representing the boundary of a Smith Chart.

-The diagram is symmetric when reflected in the X axis, becaue there are, in general, two values of complex impedance satisfying $|\Gamma|=A$ and $|Z|=B$ that are distinguished only by changing the sign of X, which corresponds to reflection in the x axis of the chart.
+The graphic is symmetric when reflected in the X axis, becaue there are, in general, two values of complex impedance satisfying $|\Gamma|=A$ and $|Z|=B$ that are distinguished only by changing the sign of X, which corresponds to reflection in the x axis of the chart.

-Worse than this, however, is that if $|\Gamma|$ contains errors such that $|\Gamma| < \frac{|Z_l-Z_0|}{|Z_L+Z_0|}$ , the loci will not intersect at all.
+If we added measurement errors to this diagram, and $|\Gamma|$ contained errors such that $|\Gamma| < \frac{|Z_l-Z_0|}{|Z_L+Z_0|}$ , the loci would not intersect at all.
 When this happens, it appears that $R > |Z|$ .
 This is a physical impossibility, which begs the question of how to present these numbers on a display value or on a chart, and if we then try to calculate X we will find that it takes an imaginary value because it becomes the square root of a negative quantity; another quandry for presentation.
 The easiest way around this is to (quietly!) enforce the condition that $R<|Z|$ and calculate X from the 'capped' value of R. This makes everything appear fine, but doesn't address the underlying issue.

 To summarise, the issues we have to address include: